crinkly-chaser/online-store/scripts/README.md

 Distributed Systems Artificial Intelligence Do what you love and the money will follow.
 I find that the harder I work, the more luck I seem to have.
 GraphQL Database Scalability React Server Response Act as if what you do makes a difference.
 It does.
 WebSockets
+Load Balancing Container Orchestration Simplicity is the ultimate sophistication.
+Opportunities don't happen.
+You create them.
+Python Predictive Analytics NLP Success is how high you bounce when you hit bottom.
+Event Sourcing Version Control CI/CD Multi-threading Server Response